Large Deviations of a Network of Neurons with Dynamic Sparse Random Connections: Outline of Model and Preliminary Definitions

 \subsection{Outline of Model and Main Result}

 For $n\in\Z^+$, there are $|V_n|$ particles in our network.
-There are three components to the dynamics of our network: the internal dynamics term $\mathfrak{b}_s$, the interaction term $\Lambda^k_s(J^{n,j,k},U^j,U^{(j+k)\modd V_n})$ and the noise term $W^{n,j}_t$.
-The form of our interaction term differs from standard mean-field models in that it is not scaled by some function of $|V_n|$, and it is not homogeneous throughout the network.
-It depends also on the random connection $J^{n,j,m}$ between the particles at nodes $j$ and $(j+m)\modd V_n$ (here $m \in V_n$ is the vector distance between the two particles relative to the toroidal topology). $(J^{n,j,m})_{j,m\in V_n}$ are correlated $\mathfrak{C}$-valued random variables.
-Further on, in Assumption \ref{Assumption Noise LDP}, we will assume that there exists a null-connection $\mathfrak{N}$ such that $\Lambda_s^k(\mathfrak{N},\cdot,\cdot)$ is zero, and that as the network size asymptotes to infinity most connections are of this form (otherwise the system would blow-up).
-A simple example of a possible model is that of an unweighted sparse random graph, where $J^{n,j,m} \in \lbrace 0,1\rbrace$ ($1$ corresponding to there being a connection and $0 := \mathfrak{N}$ to no connection); we outline a Gibbsian model of this form in the following section, which could in principle be fitted to experimental data.
-Notice also that the function itself can depend on the lattice distance $k$ between the particles (the distance being taken modulo $V_n$), so that for example delays in the transmission and learning may be taken into account (such as in \cite{faugeras-maclaurin:16}).
+The joint probability law (of both the dynamics and the connections) is assumed to be invariant under a translation of the lattice (assuming periodic boundary conditions).
+There are three components to the dynamics of our network: the internal dynamics term $\mathfrak{b}$, the interaction term $\Lambda^k_s(J^{n,j,k},U^j,U^{(j+k)\modd V_n})$ and the noise term $W^{n,j}_t$.
+The form of our interaction term differs from standard mean-field models in that it is not scaled by some function of the network size $|V_n|$, and it is not homogeneous throughout the network.
+It depends also on the random connection $J^{n,j,k}$ between the particles at nodes $j$ and $(j+k)\modd V_n$ (here $k \in V_n$ is the vector distance between the two particles relative to the toroidal topology). $(J^{n,j,k})_{j,k\in V_n}$ are correlated random variables taking values in $\mathcal{E} := \lbrace 0,1\rbrace$.